Cullen Bryant: Professional career

 He was selected by the Rams in the second round (31st overall) of the 1973 NFL draft.
 He was the primary return specialist in his first four years with the team, working exclusively on kickoffs as a rookie.
 He scored his first NFL touchdown on September 30, 1973, when he returned a first-quarter kickoff 93 yards in a 40-20 victory over the 49ers in San Francisco.

 Bryant's one-yard touchdown run in the first quarter gave the Rams an early 7-3 lead in its 31-19 loss to the Pittsburgh Steelers in Super Bowl XIV.
 He ended the game with 6 carries for 30 yards.

 Rozelle Rule challenge

 At the behest of Rams owner Carroll Rosenbloom, Bryant went to court in 1975 to challenge his transfer to the Detroit Lions under the Pete Rozelle Rule.
 This came after Rozelle ordered Bryant off the Rams and sent to Detroit as compensation for the Rams signing free agent wide receiver Ron Jessie.
 After the judge appeared sympathetic to Bryant's case, the NFL backed off and the Rozelle Rule was subsequently modified.

-Later years
+Later life

 He served as running backs coach under Chuck Stobart at the University of Memphis from 1990 through 1993.
 Bryant died of natural causes on October 13, 2009, at his home in Colorado Springs.